The Causes of Oxygen Depletion

 Depleted oxygen levels in water cause the death of fish and most invertebrates.
 Moreover, high nitrate levels can be perilous to human babies.

 - Treat sewage before it enters rivers.

-- Prevent farmyard drainage entering rivers and ponds.
+- Prevent farmyard drainage from entering rivers and ponds.

 - Bubble a stream of air through inadequately polluted ponds.

-- Control use of fertilizers by following the steps listed below:
+- Control the use of fertilizers by following the steps listed below:

-d.
-Do not dispose of waste fertilizer into rivers and ponds
+- Do not dispose of waste fertilizer in rivers and ponds

 As seen on: